noahehall/theBookOfNoah/_algorithms.md

       - to use it:
         1. analyze the speed of an algorithm(s) to resolve a problem of a set N, and choose the one with the smallest execution time to find the optimal solution
         2. test the algorithm with best, average, and worst case size problem instances
+#### Big O Notation
+  - Big O notation: classify the behavior of an algorithm as it solves problem instances of increasing size, n
+    + O(f(n)): where f(n) is comonly a function such as n, n^3, or 2^n
+  - Lower (best) and Upper (worst) bounds:
+    - some constant `c > 0` : a different `c` exists for upper and lower bounds
+    - problem instance size `n0` is the point at which each problem instance is 'large enough' to satisfy the formula
+      + a different `n0` exists for bount upper and lower bounds
+    1. worst-case performance / upper bound: the execution time is classified as O(f(n)) and corresponds to the worst-case scenario
+      - is never greater than directly proportiional to the size of the input problem instance, once the size is large enough
+      - O(n) === `t(n) < c*n` for all `n > n0`
+    2. best case performance / lower bound: the execution time of an algorithm is classified as Ω(f(n)) and corresponds to the best-case scenario
+      - is never smaller than directly proportional to the size of the input problem instance
+      - Ω(n) === `t(n) > c*n` for all `n > n0`
+  - complexity theory and `Θ(f(n))`
+    - combines lower and upper bounds to identify an accurate tight bound: when the lower bound is `Ω(f(n))` and the upper bound is also `O(f(n))` for the same classification `f(n)``

+#### performance families
+  - compare algorithms: by evaluating their performance on problem instances of size `n`
+    + time: used to determine which algorithms scale to solve problems of a nontrivial size by evaluating the running time needed by the algorithm in relation to the size of the provided problem instance
+    + memory: a secondary performance evaluation is to consider how much memory/storage an algorithm needs
+  - you must identify the mot expensive computation within an algorithm to determine its classification
+  - list of evaluation functions in decreasing efficiency
+    0. Constant: `O(l)`
+      - algorithm that provides constant performance, e.g. comparing whether two 32bit numbers `x` and `y` are th same value should have the same performance regardless of the actual values of `x` and `y` up to some fixed size `k`
+      - the problem size (i.e. `x` and `y`) cannot be `> k`
+    1. Logarithmic: `O(log n)`
+      - algorithms that succeed in finding an optimial solution by reducing the size of the problem instance by half each time
+        + *guessing algorithm*: start by guessing `n`, is it too low ? double it by half, is to too low ? double it by half, etc., and keep going up/down until find the correct solution
+        +
+    2. Sublinear: `O(n d ) for d < 1`
+    3. Linear: `O(n)`
+    4. Linearithmic: `O(n log n)`
+    5. Quadratic: `O(n 2 )`
+    6. Exponential: `O(2 n )`

 ################ OLD NOTES ###############
 ### uncategorized